-The first and most important thing you should know about the Switch Lite is that it is a portable console only.
-It is no longer quite suitable for its name "Switch" if you think about it.
-What this means is that it comes without a docking station and can not be connected to the original console position - it just will not work.
-You will not be able to purchase another accessory instead.
-As mentioned, it can be played only in the situation Mobile And it is no longer possible to enjoy increased performance in connection to an external device.
+The first and most important thing you need to know about the Switch Lite is that it is a portable console only.
+She no longer really fits her "Switch" name if you think about it.
+What this means is that it comes without a docking position, nor can it be connected to the position of the original console - it just won't work.
+You won't be able to purchase another accessory on the spot either.
+As mentioned, it can only be played in the mode Mobile And it is no longer possible to enjoy increased performance in connection to an external device.

 This is because the LITE processor is a weaker and more cost-effective version.
 It does allow, do not worry, enjoy them Performence Just as you would get in mobile mode, but can not give the extra power needed to double the resolution or give more frames per second, even if you find a way to connect the device to a docking station.

-To match the Lite to be a device Mobile More, the screen was reduced from 6.2 to "5.5" size and the weight of the console dropped significantly from 400 to 270, making it easy to hold it in the hands for a long time.
-For the resolution it remains 720P, so the picture in the theory will look sharper (which makes up for the smaller screen), but there may be some problem reading texts, which will feel even smaller.
+To match the Lite to be a device Mobile More so, the screen was reduced from 6.2 "to 5.5 size" and as console weight dropped significantly from 400 to 270, which would make it easier to hold hands over time.
+As for the resolution, it remained 720P, so the image in theory would appear sharper (which makes up for the smaller screen), but you may have some trouble reading texts, which will feel even smaller.

 Another change is that the joys do not come with a vibration mechanism and motion detection and in fact do not disconnect from the console.
 Yup, Switch Lite are part of the device's body and can not be removed or replaced.
 The implications of this change are quite significant in truth.

-For example, one of the Switch's points of sale was the fact that you can invite friends to play with you easily wherever you are, without having to carry any other equipment with you, simply by disconnecting the joys, each with a separate sign.
+For example, one of the selling points of the Switch was the fact that you could easily invite friends to play with you wherever you were, without having to carry extra equipment with you, simply by disconnecting the Joycons with each one serving as a separate sign.

 Second, there are several games whose games are based on the mechanism of movement of the joikons.
 If we even ignore games like Mario Kart 8 Deluxe, where it's just a feature you can turn off and live without, Let's Go Pikachu is a part of the experience.
 And games like 1-2-Switch are mandatory.